caiiiycuk/js-dos/v7/docs/overview.md

 ###  4. Using emulators

-In case when you don't want to use browser API of js-dos project, you can use just `emulators` package.
+In case you don't want to use the browser API of js-dos project, you can use just the `emulators` package.
 Read the [guide](estimating-performance.md) to how we use *emulators* to estimate js-dos performance.